-- 73. The land area located east of the development (Buddina Foreshore Reserve) must be rehabilitated and revegetated in accordance with an Operational Works approval and must include the removal of all weeds species listed in the following standards and legislation: - (a) invasive plants listed in the Biosecurity Act 2014 - (b) Sunshine Coast Local Government Area Pest Management Plan 2012-2016.
+- 73. The land area located east of the development (Buddina Foreshore Reserve) identified on the Referenced Revegetation Area Plan must be rehabilitated and revegetated in accordance with an Operational Works approval and must include the removal of all weeds species listed in the following standards and legislation: - (a) invasive plants listed in the Biosecurity Act 2014 - (b) Sunshine Coast Local Government Area Pest Management Plan 2012-2016.